Dwijad/Dockerize-Kafka-Connect/README.md

     wait_timeout=500
     binlog_rows_query_log_events=ON

-Create a new user with username "cdcuser" and password "PasswOrd@123", grant  necessary privileges.
+Create a new user with the name "cdcuser" and password "PasswOrd@123", and grant  necessary privileges.

     CREATE USER 'cdcuser'@'%' IDENTIFIED BY 'PasswOrd@123';
     GRANT SELECT, RELOAD, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'cdcuser'@'%';